He was born in Melilla (Spain) in 1968.

 His career has focused on the practice, teaching and research in art.

-He studied Bachelor of Fine Arts (1986-1991) and PhD Doctor of Fine Arts (1996) at the School of San Carlos, Polytechnic University of Valencia (Spain).
+He studied Bachelor of Fine Arts (1986-1991) and PhD Doctor of Fine Arts (1996) at the Polytechnic University of Valencia (Spain).
 He also studied at the School of Visual Arts in New York in 1995.

 His career as an artist has focused on a figurative painting which aims to question the nature of reality.
-This media that have been expanding progressively to other ones such as sculpture, drawing or installation.
+He has progressively expanded this media to others such as sculpture, drawing or installation.

 His artwork has been shown in several solo exhibitions, highlighting Galería Buades in Madrid (1995); Club Diario Levante of Valencia (The flight is worth it, 1993); University in Valencia (The shrinking man, 1995); Gallery 4 in Valencia (Custom-made lies, 1998); Muelle 27 Gallery in Madrid (World of J.V.
 Marjov, 2003) and the Espai d’Art “La Llotgeta” in Valencia (Homunculum and demons, 2006), The Exhibition hall of the Fish Market of Alicante, (Memorial, 2017) and the University of Umea, Sweden (The end of the biography, 2018).